maxwolff/dinoswap/README.md

-# 🦕 DINOSWAP 🦕
+# Dinoswap

-A minimal Uniswap fork.
+A stub of a Uniswap fork.
+Undeployed and missing test coverage.

 * Swap ERC20s for ERC20s
 * Flash borrowing
 * Custom fees and price formulas

-## TODO

-* Improve test coverage
-* Add contract for low-slippage [formula](https://devpost.com/software/squink) for stable pairs
-* Consider adding CToken accounting to keep reserves equal in value
-* Tests, events, etc

 ## Installation